 If you’re looking for a highly trainable German dog, then the GSP is the breed for you.
 They’re some of the most intelligent dogs with an exceptionally high obedience and work IQ.
 Some love to work for the sake of working and obeying.

 - German Shorthaired Pointers love to dig holes.

 - Hunters have given the GSP the nickname, the Jack-of-all-trades dog.

 - The United States Air Force has a Shorthaired Pointer named Haus.
 His primary job is to locate bombs and explosives.

 Highlights: Reliable, Calm, Friendly

-The Great Dane is nothing short of “great.”
-They are massive mastiff-type dogs with a surprisingly calm and friendly demeanor, often referred to as gentle giants.
-On the other hand, they tower over just about any other dog breed.
+The Great Dane is nothing short of great.
+They’re massive mastiff dogs with a surprisingly calm and friendly demeanor – often referred to as gentle giants.
+On the other hand, they tower over just about any other dog breed out there.

 A Great Dane can weigh as much as 200 pounds and stand upwards of 40 inches tall.
 In fact, the Guinness World Record holder for tallest dog is a Great Dane named Zeus (fitting, no?).
 He was 44 inches tall.
 Amazing!